thebuilder/react-intersection-observer/README.md

 ### Plain children

-You can pass any element to the `<Observer />`, and it will handle creating the wrapping DOM element.
+You can pass any element to the `<InView />`, and it will handle creating the wrapping DOM element.
 Add a handler to the `onChange` method, and control the state in your own component.
 It will pass any extra props to the HTML element, allowing you set the `className`, `style`, etc.